Licensed Insolvency Trustee: i. Standards imposed by federal legislation and regulations

+ii.
+Standards imposed by the CAIRP

 Licensed insolvency trustees are also expected to comply with the Standards of Professional Practice and the Rules of Professional Conduct issued by the Canadian Association of Insolvency And Restructuring Professionals (CAIRP).
 Designed to promote uniformity within the profession, these standards must be interpreted consistently with the Bankruptcy and Insolvency Act, the Bankruptcy and Insolvency General Rules, the Code of Ethics for trustees, the Superintendent of Bankruptcy's directives and all other applicable regulations.